REPORTS

 ECONOMICS

-We cannot but repeat.
-Russia is bound to reproduce late Soviet Union economy
+We cannot but repeat: Russia is bound to reproduce the economy of the late Soviet Union

 The Russian government is trying to revive the Soviet ideology, while emphasizing their commitment to avoid repeating past economic mistakes.
 President Putin asserts that the country is progressing in accordance with market principles.
 However, Soviet economic principles are resurfacing in Russia alongside political ones, including manipulation of statistics, impractical development plans, superficial income growth through investment sacrifices, elements of state planning, and relatively transparent methods of extracting funds from the population.
 The Kremlin's economic sector is increasingly employing Soviet tactics to conceal the escalating issues, which is a ticking time bomb.